PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * invoke listFileReplicasBySites only for incomplete sites in TA
   * fixed re-brokerage
   * fixed used file check for cancelled jobs
   * increased wait interval for reconnection in connection pool